Filtering crosstalk from bath non-Markovianity via spacetime classical shadows: Erasing non-Markovian pathways

 We demonstrate this numerically in Figure~\ref{fig:simulated-baths}.
 Here, we have 15 qubits and one defect quantum system acting as the bath in a two-step process, and then compute $\mathcal{N}(\Upsilon_{2:0}^{q_i})$.
-The qubits each experience a random nearest-neighbour $ZZ$-coupling crosstalk, and the ones geometrically closest to the defect are Heisenberg-coupled to that system.
+The qubits each experience a random nearest-neighbour $ZZ$-coupling crosstalk, and the ones geometrically closest to the defect are Heisenberg-coupled to that system: $H = \sum_{i}\sum_{\alpha}J_{i,E}^{\alpha}\sigma_{\alpha}^{(i)}\sigma_{\alpha}^{(E)}$ for random $J_{i,E}^{\alpha}$.
 Figure~\ref{fig:simulated-baths}a shows the standard fare: estimating the process tensor of each qubit and determining its non-Markovianity while the other qubits remain idle.
 However, the results are not so informative, because they do not distinguish between RNM and BNM effects, and so every qubit experiences temporal correlations.
-We show in Figure~\ref{fig:simulated-baths}b the results of a shadow marginal estimation.
-We see that, only the qubits which are actually coupled to non-Markovian bath defects have a non-zero $\mathcal{N}(\Upsilon_{2:0}^{(q_i)})$, and we can readily identify them.
+Figure~\ref{fig:simulated-baths}b shows the results of a shadow marginal estimation, and we readily identify only the qubits coupled to bath defects have a non-zero $\mathcal{N}(\Upsilon_{2:0}^{(q_i)})$.

 \emph{Identifying shared baths.--} A second important scenario we consider is where two qubits are correlated via common cause from a shared bath.
 For example, this might be experiencing the same stray magnetic field inhomogeneities or through a coupling to a common defect.
 This is sometimes referred to as crosstalk, because the joint map $\hat{\mathcal{E}}_{j:j-1}^{(q_1,q_2)}$ does not factor to $\hat{\mathcal{E}}_{j:j-1}^{(q_1)}\otimes \hat{\mathcal{E}}_{j:j-1}^{(q_2)}$~\cite{Sarovar2020detectingcrosstalk}.
 However, we consider this a coarse description because neither system acts as a direct cause for each other's dynamics.
-Instead, they are subject to spatiotemporal correlations as mediated by the same non-Markovian bath -- i.e. the bath is the common cause for the shared correlations.
+Instead, they are subject to spatiotemporal correlations as mediated by the same non-Markovian bath.
 The key, therefore, is to measure the relationship between the maps $\hat{\mathcal{E}}_{j:j-1}^{(q_1)}$ and $\hat{\mathcal{E}}_{j+1:j}^{(q_2)}$.